elwin212/music_recogn/README.md

 ## Installation

+- Java with Android SDK
 - Install Android Studio
 - Clone the repo
 - Build the project
 - Run on emulator

+## Database Setup

+To use this app, you need to create your own database.
+I use SQLite in this project.
+Make sure you have a table named "songinfo" with the following columns:

+- `id`
+- `song_name`
+- `artist`
+- `album`
+- `fingerprint`
+- `blob_image`

+Please note that the database has been removed from this repository due to its size.

 ## How to Use